etgins/Mice_ASD_Diagnosis/README.md

 3. Codes:
     The attached codes are made to create the data: segmentation of the recordings and saving in the folders, and creation of the .npy files.
     Some code files contain classification models we implemented, or were implemented in previous projects.
 > April 2020: As of today, the codes are not organized and contain irrelevant fields, or ones meant to display for the user.

+    - data_creation - uses the excel file /TODO: find name of file/ to trim syllables from full recording and save separate copy of the syllable only.